Faced with daily aggressions, our hair can become weakened, leading to the dreaded breakage and unwanted split ends.

 4. The Pro-Collagen Hair 360°

-Our premium keratin and our hydrolyzed marine collagen for hair have proven their effectiveness on hair through clinical studies.
+Our premium keratin and hydrolyzed marine collagen for hair have proven their effectiveness on hair through clinical studies.
 This formula reduces hair loss, promotes growth, improves hair density, and above all, strengthens the hair fiber and thus split ends, and adds shine.

 To conclude